qingfeng0820/hadoop/note/hdfs/Block.md

 ## BlockReader
 * work on client, to receive the data from BlockSender.
-* call DataXceiver.readBlock to connect the chosen datanode
+* Connect the chosen datanode
+* Call DataXceiver.readBlock to read data

 ## BlockSender
 * work on datanode, and sent block data to client